Brain-Development-and-Disorders-Lab/Neurocog.js/README.md

 # brain-boilerplate 🧠

 Project boilerplate for creating online neuropsychological tasks using TypeScript or JavaScript.
+Now with React!

 ## Features 🌈

 ### Targeted builds 🎯

 A unique feature of this boilerplate the is the out-of-the-box ability to target the _Gorilla_ platform.
-Simply upload the outputted `*.bundle.js` files in the `dist/` directory to _Gorilla_ as `Resources` and reference them in the `head`, and you're ready to go!
+Simply upload the bundled `*.js` files from the `dist/` directory to _Gorilla_ as `Resources` and reference them in the `head`, and you're ready to go!

 ### Support for libraries 📚